House of Ukraine’s ex-Central Banker set on fire

 Gontareva has said that she has received threats from Ukrainian oligarch Ihor Kolomoyskyi, who lost his PrivatBank to a government nationalization that was carried out under Gontareva’s leadership in 2016.

-Gontareva was hit by a car in London at the end of August and earlier that month a car registered to her daughter-in-law was set on fire in Kyiv.
+Gontareva — currently a senior policy fellow at the Institute of Global Affairs in London — was hit by a car at the end of August, and earlier that month a car registered to her daughter-in-law was set on fire in Kyiv.

+Kolomoyskyi, who previously publicly promised to send a plane to London to bring Gontareva home, has denied involvement in those attacks.
+He insisted that his comments in an interview about “helping” Gontareva back home were not a threat.

+Iuliia Mendel, spokeswoman for Ukrainian President Volodymyr Zelenskiy, tweeted on Tuesday that the president “expects the relevant agencies to investigate this provocation as soon as possible.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.